barrycarter/bcapps/README-projects.txt

 TODO: use multi color patterns (eg, stripes) to represent more distinct values on maps/graphs

-TODO: find set of n colors with greatest minimum visual distance
+TODO: find set of n colors with greatest minimum visual distance (~ Kelly colors but found organically)

 TODO: find digraph of colors that touch in a given image and recolor with minimal colors (4-color theorem or something)-- do this with Voronoi maps to avoid having 50+ colors some of which are similar